der-steppenwolf/fashionmnist-classification-gui/README.md

 * cd to the cloned repository

 ```
-cd path\to\clonedrepository
+cd path\to\repository
 ```

-* Get all specs in `requirements.txt`.
-The neccesary packages will be installed.
+* Add all specs in `requirements.txt` to the new venv.
+The necessary packages will be installed or updated.

 ```
 conda install --file requirements.txt